-We are responsible for designing, implementing, operating and maintaining effective controls within Internet Corporation for Assigned Names and Numbers' (ICANN's) Root Zone Key Signing Key Operator System (system) throughout the period December 1, 2022, to November 30, 2023, to provide reasonable assurance that ICANN's service commitments and system requirements were achieved based on the trust services criteria relevant to security, availability and processing integrity (applicable trust services criteria) set forth in TSP section 100, 2017 Trust Services Criteria for Security, Availability, Processing Integrity, Confidentiality, and Privacy, in AICPA Trust Services Criteria.
+We are responsible for designing, implementing, operating and maintaining effective controls within Internet Corporation for Assigned Names and Numbers' (ICANN's) Root Zone Key Signing Key Operator system (system) throughout the period December 1, 2023, to November 30, 2024, to provide reasonable assurance that ICANN's service commitments and system requirements were achieved based on the trust services criteria relevant to security, availability and processing integrity (applicable trust services criteria) set forth in TSP section 100, 2017 Trust Services Criteria for Security, Availability, Processing Integrity, Confidentiality, and Privacy, in AICPA Trust Services Criteria.
 Our description of the boundaries of the system is presented in Attachment A and identifies the aspects of the system covered by our assertion.

-We have performed an evaluation of the effectiveness of the controls within the system throughout the period December 1, 2022, to November 30, 2023, to provide reasonable assurance that ICANN's service commitments and system requirements were achieved based on the applicable trust services criteria.
+We have performed an evaluation of the effectiveness of the controls within the system throughout the period December 1, 2023, to November 30, 2024, to provide reasonable assurance that ICANN's service commitments and system requirements were achieved based on the applicable trust services criteria.
 ICANN's objectives for the system in applying the applicable trust services criteria are embodied in its service commitments and system requirements relevant to the applicable trust services criteria.
 The principal service commitments and system requirements related to the applicable trust services criteria are presented in Attachment B.

-ICANN uses a subservice organization identified in the attached description of ICANN's Root Zone Key Signing Key Operator System provide data center housing services.
-The attached description indicates that complementary subservice organization controls that are suitably designed and operating effectively are necessary, along with controls at ICANN, to achieve ICANN's service commitments and system requirements based on the applicable trust services criteria.
+ICANN uses a subservice organization identified in Attachment A to provide data center housing services for the KMF East and KMF West, where the KSK ceremonies are held.
+Attachment A indicates that complementary subservice organization controls that are suitably designed and operating effectively are necessary, along with controls at ICANN, to achieve ICANN's service commitments and system requirements based on the applicable trust services criteria.